libp2p/docs/content/concepts/pubsub/overview.md

 ## Publish-Subscribe in libp2p

-The Pub-Sub system in libp2p allows peers to congregate around topics of interest and communicate in real-time.
+The PubSub system in libp2p allows peers to congregate around topics of interest and communicate in real-time.
 Peers can express interest in one or more topics and send and receive messages on these topics.
 Messages are broadcasted to all the peers that have subscribed to the topic, ensuring that all interested parties receive the message.
 This allows for efficient communication and data sharing among peers without needing a central intermediary or broker.

-While the Pub-Sub system in libp2p is scalable and fault-tolerant, it P2P-based Pub-Sub system poses new challenges.
+While the PubSub system in libp2p is scalable and fault-tolerant, it P2P-based PubSub system poses new challenges.
 One of the main challenges is ensuring that messages are delivered to all interested parties promptly and efficiently.
 This is particularly challenging in large and dynamic networks, where the topology and the set of subscribers can change frequently.

-To address many of these challenges, libp2p uses a Pub-Sub protocol called [gossipsub](gossipsub.md), a gossip-based protocol named after the fact that peers gossip to each other about which messages they have seen, and uses this information to maintain a message delivery network.
+To address many of these challenges, libp2p uses a PubSub protocol called [GossipSub](gossipsub.md), a gossip-based protocol named after the fact that peers gossip to each other about which messages they have seen, and uses this information to maintain a message delivery network.